 We look for persons with potential for leadership in this domain, as evidenced by professional work experience and by community, extracurricular or other relevant engagement.
 We appreciate good academic preparation in the social sciences and economics, plus analytical methods; however, applicants with strong background in some area of public affairs and who are prepared to gain such knowledge and skills will be considered.
 Public affairs can include careers in the public, private or CIPA sectors, in applied work such as journalism and philanthropy, and can range from community to international organizations.

 We provide some funding to more than 80 percent of our Fellows.
 CIPA itself, however, is unable to provide anyone with full support.
-We notify candidates of their CIPA fellowship award at the same time that we make our offer of admission to the program.
+We begin notifying applicants of financial support decisions in early March.

 We encourage you to explore all available sources of external funding, including grants provided by your current employer.
 Many of our CIPA Fellows have won fellowships from CIPA, Truman, World Bank, and other programs.
 You can also view more information about fellowship funding from the Cornell Graduate School.